alex-olle/M1-Coffee/readme.md

 - Homepage: The homepage will present the app concept and details of the coffee origins and properties.
 - Your Coffee: The user will be able to discover the best kind of coffee for him, only accessible for logged-in users.
-- About us / FAQ: Things you need to know about us and our mentality.
+- FAQ: Things you need to know about us.
 - Signup: A registration form for new users.
 - Login: A sign in form for existing users.